 - published and unpublished material, including lectures, presentations, and grey literature.

 We reserve the right to check all submissions through appropriate plagiarism checking tools, and AJET exercising a zero-tolerance policy on plagiarism in respect of any and all publications.
 Submissions containing suspected plagiarism, in whole or in part, will be rejected.
 Any articles discovered to have plagiarized post-publication will be retracted.

 Duplicate and Redundant Publication

-Duplicate or redundant publication, or ‘self-plagiarism’, occurs when a work, or substantial parts of a work, is published more than once by the author(s) of the work without appropriate cross-referencing or justification for the overlap.
+Duplicate or redundant publication, as defined by COPE , occurs when work, or substantial parts of such, is published more than once by the author(s) without appropriate cross-referencing or justification for the overlap.
 This can be in the same language or a different language.

 We do not support substantial overlap between publications, unless:

-We expect our readers, reviewers, and editors to raise any suspicions of duplicate or redundant publication, either by contacting the relevant editor or by emailing firstname.lastname@example.org.
+Our readers, reviewers, and editors can raise any suspicions of plagiarism, duplicate or otherwise of another person’s work, by contacting the relevant editor or by emailing firstname.lastname@example.org.

 Conflicts of Interest and Funding

-We try to ensure that any Asian Journal of Education and Training publication is free from undue influence.
-Authors submitting a manuscript to the Asian Journal of Education and Training are required to declare any potential conflicts of interest that could interfere with the objectivity or integrity of a publication.
-Conflicts of interest are situations that could be perceived to exert an undue influence on the presentation, review, or publication of a piece of work.
-These may be financial, non-financial, professional, contractual, or personal in nature.
-We also expect that anyone who suspects an undisclosed conflict of interest regarding a work published or under consideration by the Asian Journal of Education and Training should inform the relevant editor or email email@example.com.
+We aim to ensure that any Asian Journal of Education and Training publication is developed with academic integrity and representative of unbiased study.
+Authors submitting a manuscript to the AJET are required to declare any potential conflicts of interest that could interfere with the objectivity or integrity of their work or that of another’s, or be perceived to influence the development and publication of a piece that is deemed unbiased or otherwise unobjective be it financial, non-financial, professional, contractual, or personal in nature.
+We also advise that anyone who suspects an undisclosed conflict of interest regarding any work published or under consideration by the AJET can inform the relevant editor or email email@example.com.